tobiasqueck/ui5con2022/README.md

     * click on insert snippet and next
     * enter relevant data (view, MyChart, BookedFlights)
     * click on instert snippet
-* show the preview again
+* we can now check the preview again and interact with the `FilterBar` to update the data shown in the `Chart`

 ## 5. Add ObjectPage
-* while the main / start page is custom and does not match an SAP Fiori elements page type, from here we need to navigate into a standard FE object page that we can generate with the Fiori tools
+* while the main / start page is custom and does not match an SAP Fiori elements page type, from here we need to navigate into a standard FE object page that we can generate with the SAP Fiori tools
-* open Page Map
+* open Page Map (using the SAP Fiori tools side panel again)
     * select custom main page
     * add navigation to new object page
     * entity: `Airline`
-* ALTERNATIVE: with `easy-ui5`
+* ALTERNATIVE, we could also use the `easy-ui5` generator again
     * change into the project directory
     * execute `yo easy-ui5 project`
     * select `newfpmpage`